 “It will be very interesting to see if they take the input provided and release something that people feel is more aligned with where the industry is headed, or if they stick with a single award,” he said.

-Forrester’s Bartles recommends that the government split the JEDI cloud contract among multiple vendors to preserve flexibility and keep providers on their toes.
+Forrester’s Bartels recommends that the government split the JEDI cloud contract among multiple vendors to preserve flexibility and keep providers on their toes.
 But regardless of who wins, the deal will inevitably serve as another marker in the growth of this market.

 “It validates adoption of cloud more broadly,” he said.
 “In a sense it reinforces the notion that your company can trust the security of cloud platform services.”